SkyLined/BugId/README.md

       this is a best-guess and not a guarantee! sStackId (string)
       Contains a unique id for the stack for the bug.
-This is created by concatinating parts of hashes of the return addresses for some of the top stack frames.
+This is created by concatenating parts of hashes of the return addresses for some of the top stack frames.
 If that sounds complex, you should see the source for the exact details.
 The HTML details may also make this more clear, see below for details on those.
 This is used as part of sId.